itsbonczek/kingpin/README.md

 }
 ```

+Also, see example on how to use kingpin with your own custom annotations in [Wiki/Examples](https://github.com/itsbonczek/kingpin/wiki/Examples).

-Note: You can gain access to the cluster's annotations via `-[KPAnnotation annotations]`.
+__Note:__ You can gain access to the cluster's annotations via `-[KPAnnotation annotations]`.

 Refresh visible annotations as needed: